omondiJuma/SIMPLE-REGRESSION-WITH-R/README.md

 A compiled microsoft word docx shows the result of the R script.

+A general observation is that my sleep is not generally affected by the screen time.
+There are more factors to consider.

 I am working to interpret the regression results ......will soon post them.